dalijolijo/php-OP_RETURN/README.txt

 If using as a library, include/require 'OP_RETURN.php' in your PHP script file.

-TO SEND A BITCOIN TRANSACTION WITH SOME OP_RETURN METADATA
+TO SEND A BITCORE TRANSACTION WITH SOME OP_RETURN METADATA
 ----------------------------------------------------------

 On the command line: